intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 #### 3.1 Run on YARN

-- Check the [instructions](PythonUserGuide/run.md/#run-on-yarn-after-pip-install) for how to run Analytics Zoo applications on YARN with pip installation.
+- Python users can follow these [instructions](PythonUserGuide/run.md) to run Analytics Zoo applications on YARN.
-- Check the [instructions](PythonUserGuide/run.md/#run-with-conda-environment-on-yarn) for how to run Analytics Zoo applications on YARN with conda installation.
+- Scala users can follow these [instructions](ScalaUserGuide/run.md) to run Analytics Zoo applications on YARN.

 #### 3.2 Run on K8s